blacksnowsoon/rsize-images-api/readme.md

  * npm run jasmine will start the test but you should run build first.

+ * node dist/. will start the localhost:3000 from dist folder.

  ## dependencies
  the main dependencies for that project are: